 Pitfalls to avoid in content marketing

-• Not enlisting the pros: If your in-house team doesn’t have a content expert with the skills or bandwidth to craft high-quality content efficiently (especially if they’ve got other responsibilities), then hiring a content marketer or outsourcing to experts can allow your businesses to create high-quality content while saving time and resources for other tasks.
+If your in-house team doesn’t have a content expert with the skills or bandwidth to craft high-quality content efficiently, then hiring a content marketer or outsourcing to an agency can allow your businesses to create high-quality content while saving time and resources for other tasks.

 Cox says there are pros and cons to outsourcing.
 For one, you may pay less in the long run, but you may be limited in communication, revisions, and reliability.